-From the Home Page you will be able to go to "Testing."
-The page is empty now but won't always be.
-There will be two exams, each about two hours, on these dates: February 13 and March 24.
-They are open book, and you will take them online.
+There will be two exams, each about two hours, on these dates: July 18 and August 9.
+You will take them online.
 (You are responsible for having access to a functioning computer on test days, so plan ahead.)
 The tests will have multiple-choice and essay questions and will be based on the text and the lectures.
-There will be preparation sheets for each listing possible questions.
+There will be preparation sheets for each listing possible questions, located in "Testing.".